-At Underwood West Academy, we teach PSHCE as a subject through which pupils develop the knowledge, knowledge skills and attributes they need to manage their lives, now and in the future.
+At Underwood West Academy, we teach PSHE and RHE as subjects through which pupils develop the knowledge, skills and attributes they need to manage their lives, now and in the future.
 It is an integral part of our school ethos and is woven in to all we do in order to prepare our children for the future.
 These skills and attributes will help our children to stay healthy, safe and prepare them for life and work in modern Britain.
 They will help our children to achieve their academic potential and leave school equipped with skills they will need throughout later life.
 They will also encourage our children to develop responsibility in their home life, the community and the wider world.

-We are using a whole school scheme of learning accredited by the PSHCE Association where children are engaged in active and participatory activities, which concentrates on 6 key strands:
+We are using a whole school scheme of learning accredited by the PSHE Association where children are engaged in active and participatory activities, which concentrates on 8 key strands:

-Children will learn how to become valued citizens and leave Underwood West Academy ready to embrace the secondary PSHCE curriculum
+Children will learn how to become valued citizens and leave Underwood West Academy ready to embrace the secondary PSHE and RHE curriculum.